The flimsier the historical evidence, the more entertaining the characters and stories.Diogenes (me, not the philosopher)

-Maybe not a ‘law’ of history, but a useful rule of thumb nevertheless.
+The above is maybe not a ‘law’ of history as such, but it is a useful rule of thumb nonetheless.
 Diogenes has bequeathed us nothing in writing.
 Instead, into the historical vacuum of evidential mystery and uncertainty rushes a combination of myths, tall tales and caricature.
 In other words, not so much what EP Thompson called the enormous condescension of posterity, more the latter’s insatiable desire for a good story.
 Hence the modern-day popularity of tabloid newspapers, celebrity gossip and online ‘clickbait’ stories.
 Who cares if the reality is altogether more down to earth and prosaic?

 There is certainly no shortage of good stories relating to Diogenes: the man who lived in a tub; the man who walked round in daylight with a lamp ‘looking for a man’; the man who was lippy to Alexander the Great and lived to tell the tale; the man who masturbated, urinated and defecated in public.